skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 *Strength*:

 * HP is more important than MP and increases the potency of White Wind
-* More STR increases the damage cap of Quina's physical attack which is useful with the Counter ability for free damage.
+* More STR increases the damage cap of Quina's physical attack which is useful with the Counter ability for free damage
-* MP can be made up for with Half MP, MP+10%, and/or Absorb MP, but no such boosts are available for Strength.
+* MP can be made up for with Half MP, MP+10%, and/or Absorb MP, but no such boosts are available for Strength

 *Magic*:

-* Quina is above all a Blue *Mage* with Blue *Magic*.
+* Quina is above all a Blue *Mage* with Blue *Magic*
 * Party has 4 Strength-oriented characters and 4 Magic-oriented characters
-* Earth Shake is a powerful spell.
+* Earth Shake is a powerful spell
-* Quina can attain a higher maximum Magic than maximum Strength.
+* Quina can attain a higher maximum Magic than maximum Strength

 *Balanced*:

-* Best of both worlds.
+* Best of both worlds
-* Probably what was intended by the developers.
+* Probably what was intended by the developers
-* No need to make tough decisions.
+* No need to make tough decisions

 **Path A/B/Lv1 &ndash; STR**